G-Elo: Generalization of the Elo algorithm by modelling the discretized margin of victory: Conclusions

 \section{Conclusions}

-In this work we proposed a new rating algorithm based on a probabilistic model between the skills of the teams and the discretized outcomes of the games.
+In this work, we proposed a new rating algorithm based on a probabilistic model of the relationship between the skills of the teams and the discretized outcomes of the games.
 Using higher-than-ternary discretization we thus addressed the problem of using the \acrfull{mov} in the rating algorithms.

-The \gls{ac} logistic model we propose is shown to be a most natural generalization of the model underlying the Elo algorithm.
-Applying the \acrfull{sg} to solve the \gls{ml} optimization problem we derive, what we call the \emph{Elo-MOV} algorithm.
-The algorithm we propose generalizes the Elo algorithm: both have the same update equations but, the Elo-MOV algorithm takes the multi-level games results into account by redefining the score and the expected score.
+The \acrfull{ac} model we propose to use is shown to be a natural generalization of the model underlying the Elo algorithm.
+Using the \acrfull{sg} to solve the \acrfull{ml} estimation we derive the \acrfull{gelo} algorithm.
+Both, the Elo and the \gls{gelo} algorithms, have essentially the same update equations but, the latter takes the multi-level games results into account, by redefining the score and the expected score.

+We apply the \gls{gelo} algorithm to the association football and American football data of the \gls{epl} and the \gls{nfl} leagues, and observe the impact of discretization strategies on the gain offered by the \gls{gelo} algorithm over the Elo-Davidson algorithm based on the conventional ternary-outcome discretization.
+The improvements, although small, are notable indicating that the \gls{ac} model is a suitable choice to rate the teams in the analyzed sports.

-Furthermore, we have shown that the model can be easily adjusted to fit the statistics of the targeted sport.
-More specifically, the coefficients of the model can be found in closed-form from the frequencies with which the \gls{mov} results are observed.
-We argue that the algorithms obtained in this way are not only sport-specific but, being transparently defined, may be particularly beneficial in cases where the rating is a basis for important decisions regarding pairing of teams in tournaments or relegation/promotion between leagues (as happens in European football leagues).
+Furthermore, we show that the model can be easily adjusted to fit the statistics of the targeted sport.
+More specifically, the coefficients of the model can be found in closed-form from the frequencies with which the discretized \gls{mov} results are observed.
+The advantage of using this approach is discussed comparing to the alternative, optimization strategy.
+While the proposed method yields the algorithms which easily and transparently take into account the sport-specificity, it has some pitfalls we also identified.
+In particular, more research is necessary to find simple and robust methods to defining the discretization thresholds and to estimate the coefficients of the model.

-Finally, we applied the proposed Elo-MOV algorithm to the \gls{epl} data and observed the impact of discretization strategies on the gain offered over the conventional ternary-outcome Elo algorithm.
+Finally, the \gls{mov}-based rating algorithm we proposed may be applied and tested in other popular sports where the ranking plays an important role.
+For example, it might be combined with the in-play points in tennis, see \cite{Kovalchik16} for a thorough overview, or it may be used to evaluate the contribution of the individual players in the team sports, \cite{Gramacy13}, \cite{Hvattum21}, where the \gls{mov} is also used, \cite{Wolf20}.